JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/localization/basics/index.md

 > The information includes the names for the culture, the writing system, the calendar used, the sort order of strings, and formatting for dates and numbers. [-- Microsoft](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo)

-Using a unique culture can dramatically impact a user's experience, and we should always store our information in an invariant culture format to avoid conversion issues.
+Using a unique culture can dramatically impact a user's experience, and we should always store our information in [the invariant culture format](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.invariantculture?view=netcore-3.1) to avoid conversion issues.

 ## Resource Files